symfony-cmf/symfony-cmf-docs/bundles/block/introduction.rst

 Default Settings
 ~~~~~~~~~~~~~~~~

-The method ``getDefaultSettings`` specifies the default settings for a block.
+The method ``setDefaultSettings`` specifies the default settings for a block.
 Settings can be altered on multiple places afterwards, it cascades like this:

 * Default settings are stored in the block service;